Introduction

 General Cutting Tips

-Use a sharp utility knife for most cutting tasks to ensure clean edges.
+Use a sharp utility knife for most cutting jobs to get clean edges.

-Score the front paper layer, snap the gypsum backward, and then cut the paper backing.
+Score the front paper layer, snap the gypsum back, and then cut through the paper on the back.

 Special Considerations

-Moisture-Resistant and Fire-Resistant Drywall: These types may be denser and require more effort to score and snap.
+Moisture-Resistant and Fire-Resistant Drywall: These types may be heavier and need a bit more effort to score and snap.

-Soundproof Drywall: Due to its density, cutting might require power tools like a jigsaw for best results.
+Soundproof Drywall: Because it’s denser, you might need power tools like a jigsaw for the best results.

 Essential Tools for Cutting Drywall